congdaoduy298/TorchServe/README.md

   For more informations about [Script Mode](https://stackoverflow.com/questions/53900396/what-are-torch-scripts-in-pytorch)

   In particularly, we save a model by torch.save that means you save the model in eager mode.
-To [archive a model](14-archive-the-model-by-using-the-model-archiver) in eager model we need to create a model class in python script and pass to the --model-file argument.
+To [archive a model](#14-archive-the-model-by-using-the-model-archiver) in eager model we need to create a python file containing model architecture and pass through the --model-file argument.

+  To save a model in script mode, we can use two methods: torch.jit.trace or torch.jit.script.

+#### 1. Tracing a model:

+ The way to convert from eager mode to script mode by torch.jit.trace:

+ Take an existing eager mode, and provide example inputs.

+ The tracer runs the function, recording the tensorflow operations performed.

+ We turn recording into a Script Module.

+ - Can reuse eager model code.
+ - Control-flow an data structures are ignored.

+ Try to use torch.jit.trace [here](https://colab.research.google.com/drive/1m-FVJRgAwPycniqlKoNwQs0JvmZXRymq?usp=sharing).